 As the large bowel is what forms the stool, without it, you will not have a proper poo again.
 I know, it’s heartbreaking.
 But there are things you can eat and medication you can take to make it less watery.

-Every time a surgery is commenced on the stomach, it can reduce the chances at fertility in women.
-This is because the surgery may cause further adhesion and could prevent the sperm reaching the egg.
+Every time a surgery is commenced on the stomach, it can reduce the chances of fertility in women.
+This is because the surgery may cause further adhesion and could prevent the sperm from reaching the egg.
 But, there are many women who have gone on to conceive after having had an ileostomy reversal – so you shouldn’t let it affect your decision too much.